(

 • Local business services (law firms, quantity surveyors, etc.)

-Are great direct lead generation from paid ads, and offers like:
+Are great for direct customer acquisition from paid ads, and offers like:

 • SEO